mcdougallab/matlabneuroninterface/README.md

 ## Pointer
 Pointers may be obtained in a couple ways.
 A Pointer `ptr` has one public property:

-    ptr.value  % the value pointed to; it may be read and set
+    ptr.val    % the value pointed to; it may be read and set

 ## IClamp
 An IClamp `ic` is a current clamp.
 Construct an IClamp by passing in a segment as in: